Bookbug Primary 1 Bag

 Gaelic Bookbug Primary 1 Family Bags are also available for P1 children in Gaelic Medium Education.
 The Gaelic P1 Family Bag includes Gaelic editions of the three books shortlisted for The Bookbug Picture Book Prize and a dual-language Gaelic/English Activity Booklet developed with support from the Gaelic Books Council.
 Audio versions of the Gaelic books are available to listen to on the Gaelic4Parents website.
 These bags will be given out alongside the bags in English.

 There is also a new Gaelic P1 Teacher Pack which will be sent out to all GME schools.
 If you have not received yours, you can download the Gaelic P1 Teacher letter here.

 Book Week Scotland

 Read, Write, Count

-The P1 Bags include additional writing and counting activities to reflect the aims of the Scottish Government’s Read, Write, Count campaign for P1 – P3.
-This means that the Bookbug P1 Bag is now an important bridge into the Read, Write, Count campaign, which will extend right up to the end of Primary 3.
-To find out more about Read, Write, Count, go to: readwritecount.scot.
-You can also follow Read, Write Count on Twitter or like them on Facebook to get access to daily ideas, helpful videos and random bits of fun!
+The bags include additional writing and counting activities to reflect the aims of the Scottish Government’s Read, Write, Count campaign for P1 – P3.
+This makes the Bookbug P1 Bag an important bridge into the Read, Write, Count campaign, which extends to the end of Primary 3.
+To find out more visit readwritecount.scot, follow on Twitter or like on Facebook for daily ideas, helpful videos and fun!